 Installation is straightforward.

-- First, you attach the clamps to the seat frame under the seat.
+- If you have a non folding Catrike, you first attach the (long) clamps to the seat frame under the seat.
+If you have a folding Catrike, you attach the (short) clamps behind the seat.

 - Next, you assemble the accessory mounting tube to the T clamp on the support tube.

-- You then slide the support arm into the clamps under the seat and adjust the system to the left/right, up/down, and forward/back position you'd like.
+- You then slide the support arm into the clamps on the seat and adjust the system to the left/right, up/down, and forward/back position you'd like.

 You're ready to install your accessories!